 - Is California Safe?

 - Backpacking California Travel Costs

 As I mentioned above, this is one of the most diverse places on earth.
 Want to lounge on glamorous beaches in California, surf in winter, and eat fish tacos to your heart’s content?
 Head down to San Diego near the border of Mexico.
 Want to get down and dirty in Los Angeles‘ music scene, catch a live show and then nurse your hangover at one of the many, many organic brunch spots?

 How about a laidback surf trip?
 Wild coasts?
 Foggy forests?
 Head to the northern coast.

 Desert dweller?
-You can star gaze among Joshua Trees and explore Death Valley’s dunes.
+You can star gaze among Joshua Trees and sleep amongst Death Valley’s dunes.
 Road trip through the Eastern Sierras and take a dip in one of the natural hot springs.